AkatQuas/regexper-ng/README.md

 These other gulp tasks are available:

-    $ gulp docs # Build documentation into the ./docs directory
+    $ yarn docs # Build documentation into the ./docs directory
-    $ gulp build # Build the site into the ./build directory
+    $ yarn build # Build the site into the ./build directory
     $ yarn test # Run JSCS lint and Karma tests

 ## License